Zapratkyn/webserv/README.md

 TO DO :

-- Add the icons for dir.html (An curved arrow for Parent Directory, a folder for a common directory and ... somethinf for a file)
+- Add the icons for dir.html (An curved arrow for Parent Directory, a folder for a common directory and ... something for a file)

 - Throw an error if a location name has an extension (Like .html)